Ikram Ahmed

 Ikram Ahmed is retired civil servant and former chairperson of the Bangladesh Public Service Commission.

 Early life

 Ahmed was born on 14 April 1951.

 Career

-In 2008, Ahmed was the Divisional Commissioner of Dhaka Division.
-He is the Convener of the Families United against Road Accident.
+In 2008, Ahmed was the divisional commissioner of Dhaka Division.
+He is the convener of the Families United against Road Accident.

 Ahmed was appointed chairperson of the Bangladesh Public Service Commission in December 2013.
 He replaced A. T. Ahmedul Huq Chowdhury as chairperson of the Bangladesh Public Service Commission.
 During his term the 34th Bangladesh Civil Service exam was delayed over a legal case filed by tribal applicants whose names were dropped from passing applicant after removal of quota.

 In April 2016, Ahmed was replaced by Mohammad Sadique as chairperson of the Bangladesh Public Service Commission.

-In February 2022, Ahmed's name was proposed for the post of commissioner of the Bangladesh Election Commission by the Gonotantri Party.
+In February 2022, Ahmed's name was proposed for the post of commissioner of the Bangladesh Election Commission by the Ganatantri Party.